Ruslan-Zhabskyi/full-stack-1/README.md

-# Crime Express is a web application designed as a project for the Full Stack module assignment.
+# Crime Express (CE)
+CE is a web application designed as a project for the Full Stack module assignment.

 ## About the application:
  <p> The application allows users to report incidents in real-time, with updates instantly reflected on the dashboard.